2024 iPad Pro May Gain A Matte Display Option

 It’s not just the upcoming iPhone 16 series that could see display improvements.
 A new report says the upcoming 2024 iPad Pro line may gain a first-of-its-kind display option for Apple’s tablet lineup: a matte display.

 The report comes from the Weibo account Instant Digital.
-The original post is in Chinese, but an Alibaba Cloud translation of it reads:
+The original post is in Chinese, but an Alibaba Cloud translation of it reads in part:

 “1.
 Confirm the release of iPad *** next week